Monitoring Serverless Pod

 #1.
 Introduction

-DeepFlow Agent can be deployed as a Sidecar within a Serverless Pod.
-Assuming you have already deployed DeepFlow Server in a K8s cluster, this chapter explains how to monitor applications within a Serverless Pod.
+DeepFlow Agent can be deployed as a Sidecar inside a Serverless Pod.
+Assuming you have already deployed DeepFlow Server in a K8s cluster, this chapter describes how to monitor applications inside a Serverless Pod.

 #2.
 Deployment Topology